 It's paramount that we never lose sight of our actual objective.
 An example I often use is to ask: Which do you think will move us closer to our goal - insulating your house, using recycled paper in your printer, and driving a hybrid vehicle; OR replacing paper tissues with a cotton handkerchief?
 In terms of a direct assault on climate change, the first set of actions would likely have more impact, but that's not my recommended objective.
 Instead, I believe we have to change mindsets in a more fundamental way.
 Insulation, recycled paper, and a hybrid vehicle are commonplace, and will soon be forgotten.

-- Having made that decision, I am constantly reminded of it whenever I reached for my handkerchief.
+- Having made that decision, I am reminded of it whenever I reached for my handkerchief.
 That makes me feel good, every time.

 - Cotton is stronger than paper tissue and can do a much better job.